okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab/index.md

 Make note of your Okta domain.
 Use it wherever you see `${OKTA_DOMAIN}` in the lab.

-> **Note:** If you're using an existing org and want to use Okta CLI in this lab, check API Access Management is enabled by opening your Admin Console and verifying **Security** > **API** is a menu option.
+> **Note:** If you're using an existing org and want to use Okta CLI in this lab, check API Access Management is enabled: Open your Admin Console and verify **Security** > **API** is a menu option.
 If it isn't, you can:
 >
-> * Create a new developer account and Org with Okta CLI.
+> * Create a developer account and Org with Okta CLI.
 > * Contact your support team to enable the feature in your Org.
 > * Use the Admin Console to create your app integrations manually instead of the CLI.
 >